convelio/-third-party-widget-public/README.md

 ```

 > - `currency_code` can be 'EUR', 'USD' or 'GBP', default is 'EUR'
+> - `quantity` is optional and set to 1 by default, but can be explicitly indicated in the case of a batch of several identical objects (example: a pair of chairs).
 > - `measurement_system` can be 'metric' or 'us', default is 'metric'
 > - `packing_type` can be 'not_packed' or 'crated', default is 'not_packed'